Jellyyz/Floyd-Steinberg-Dithering-Hardware-Accelerator/Notebooks/Kevin/README.md

 ## Feb 6, 2023
 Wrote up the WiFi subsystem overview and requirements in preparation for the initial TA meeting and committed changes to the project proposal.

+## Feb 7, 2023
+Met with TA Hanyin Shao, had our proposal (diagram, goals, etc.) reviewed for modification before the deadline.
+Arranged a weekly meeting time (4:20 pm every Tuesday), and went over general project deliverable requirements.

+## Feb 9, 2023
+Met with group to finish the proposal, including completing all the subsystems, revising the diagram, etc.

+## Feb 11, 2023
+Discussed components that need to be ordered when the my.ece order processing site is working again for the ECE 445 orders.
+The components have already been decided on, and we will have them ordered as soon as the issue with the site is fixed.